DittmannAxel/iotedge-industrial-service-bus/src/simple/README.md

 This section refers to the folder structure under `src/simple`.

 - `src/simple/deployment` contains all deployment scripts
-- `src/simple/iotedge` contains a RabbitMQ implementation and tests as well as deployment manifests
+- `src/simple/iotedge` contains a Nats implementation as well as deployment manifests

 ## Implementation Details